nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder.

+   2. Open a terminal, and navigate to the folder you put the JAR file in.

-   2. Run the application `java -jar InterviewHub.jar` in the folder containing the jar file. <br>Expected: Shows the GUI with a set of sample applicants and interviews.
+   3. Launch the app by using the command `java -jar InterviewHub.jar` in your terminal. <br>Expected: Shows the GUI with a set of sample applicants and interviews.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
-Move the window to a different location.
+Move the window to your preferred location on the screen.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+   2. Re-launch the app by using the command `java -jar InterviewHub.jar` in the same terminal. <br>Expected: The most recent window size and location is retained.

 ### Viewing help
 Command: `help`